BOOK A 30 MINUTE CONSULT

 How does knowing this history change the way you think about adoption, privilege, and advocacy?

-Next week, we’ll dive into adoption trends today—how modern practices, transracial adoption, and the voices of adoptees and birth parents are reshaping the landscape and challenging us to show up differently.
+Next week, we’ll dive into current adoption trends—how modern practices, transracial adoption, and the voices of adoptees and birth parents are reshaping the landscape and challenging us to show up differently.

 Marion Van Namen